 OC3.5 REPORTING ON FAULT EVENTS

-OC.3.5.1 The Company shall prepare and publish on their website a report giving date, time and location of actual three phase, three phase to earth, phase to phase and phase to earth fault events on the National Electricity Transmission System.
+OC.3.5.1 The Company shall prepare and publish on the Website a report giving date, times (hh.mm.ss) that the fault was reported (noting this may be some seconds after the fault occurred) , location (with reference to ETYS substation codes), of actual three phase, three phase to earth, phase to phase and phase to earth fault events on the National Electricity Transmission System.
 Information shall be published as soon as reasonably practicable following such an event.
-For faults in which a fault ride through issue was found, where available, appropriate waveform information will be provided.
+For all faults appropriate 3 phase voltage waveform information will be provided if available.

 OC3.6 REPORTING ON LEARNING